johannesvollmer/signed-distance-field-rs/README.md

 is linear, while an exact algorithm would have quadratic complexity.

-On my machine, the distance field on an image with 4096 * 4096 (16 Megapixels) pixels can be computed in about 3 seconds.
+On my machine, the distance field of an image with 4096 * 4096 (16 Megapixels) pixels can be computed in about 1.14 seconds.